emastra/actor-google-trends-scraper/README.md

 }
 ```

+### Authorization

+Authorization is needed only if your Google sheet is private.
+Google Trends Scraper internally runs [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization).
+The authorization process needs to be done running this actor separately in your account.
+After running it one time, the actor will save a token in your KV store and Google Trends Scraper will use it automatically.
+This means that after running [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization) one time, you can fully automate the Google Trends Scraper actor without thinking about authorization anymore.

+Please check this [article](https://help.apify.com/en/articles/2424053-google-integration) for instructions on how to authorize using [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization).

+If you want to use more spreadsheets from different Google accounts, then each Google account needs to have a different tokensStore.
+You need to track which tokens belong to which account by naming the store properly.

 You may download the output as a nicely formatted spreadsheet from the *dataset* tab of your actor run.

 ### Custom time range

 Custom time range is a string with the following order:\
 `startDate endDate`\
 And the following format:\